tomvanbraeckel/yamcs.github.com/docs/api/Control_Services.md

     <td class="code">state</td>
     <td class="code">string</td>
     <td>The state of the service.
 Either <tt>running</tt> or <tt>stopped</tt>.
-    Note that once stopped, a service cannot be restarted.
-Instead a new service (new java Object) will be created and started.</td>
+    Note that once stopped, a service cannot be resumed.
+Instead a new service instance will be created and started.</td>
   </tr>
 </table>

-The same parameters can also be specified in the request body.
-In case both query string parameters and body parameters are specified, they are merged with priority being given to query string parameters.

 ### Example